 Pupil Premium

-Publicly-funded schools in England get extra funding from the government to help them improve the attainment of their disadvantaged pupils.
+All publicly funded schools in England receive additional government funding to support the attainment of disadvantaged pupils.

-Schools get pupil premium funding based on the number of eligible pupils they have from the following groups:
+Schools receive funding based on the number of eligible pupils in the following groups:

 Pupil Premium and Strategy

-Please click on the link below to read our Report and Strategy for 2023-24.
+Please click on the link below to read our Report and Strategy.

 To view our IDACI Deprivation Report, please click on the link below.